ryanntt/personal-website-source/_posts/2017-07-30-jetstellar.md

 It’s not advisable to test with less than 5 users as 5 is the optimal number of people to find most of the problems in interface (Jacob Nielsen).

-It’s actually ok to test with friends.
-The initial doubt is that friends may give positive feedbacks but I avoided that by saying the design is by a team mate.
-It solved the bias well.
+It’s actually still objectve to test with friends.
+The initial doubt is that friends may give positive feedbacks but I avoided that by saying the design is done by a team mate.
+It solved the bias and reluctance to give negative feedback well.